 The Department of Physics and Astronomy has several scholarships that are available for both undergraduate and graduate students.
 Most scholarships awards are between $2,000 and $3,000 for the academic year.

 This scholarship was established to honor Professor Donald E. Olson who taught in the Physics Department from1954 to 1985.
 Professor Olson's enthusiasm and passion inspired students and faculty to follow new avenues of research in the field of physics.
 The Donald Olson Memorial Scholarship provides support for students in the early stages of their scientific studies.
 Students may receive support to work on a research project in physics.
-Depending on applications received, one or more awards of $2000 or more may be made each year, often in conjunction with an Undergraduate Research Opportunities Program (UROP) award.
+Depending on applications received, one or more awards may be made each year, often in conjunction with an Undergraduate Research Opportunities Program (UROP) award.
 To qualify for consideration, a student must have a good academic record and be a freshman or sophomore (or a high school student or graduate) sponsored by a Physics faculty member.
 To apply, establish a plan for a research project with a faculty member and have this project brought to the attention of the Department by early March, so that you can meet the deadline for applications (see above).
 A plan submitted for a UROP application is sufficient, provided the nature of the additional work is explained.

 The Howard Hanson Scholarship was created to honor Dr. Howard Hanson who taught in the Physics Department from 1947 to 1985.
 Dr Hanson was known for this teaching excellence, his rapport with student, his ability to encourage interest in students and his many years of service as the head of the Physics Department.
 This scholarship is similar to the Olson Scholarship but is focused on students in later stages of their undergraduate career.
 Typically one award is made each year.
 To qualify for consideration, a student must have a strong academic record and be at least a sophomore, sponsored by a Physics faculty member.
 The application procedure is the same as for the Olson Scholarship.